jmahler/jmahler.github.io/_posts/2014-01-31-vw_door_latch.md

 There are several goals of this document:

 1. Determine the root cause of failure.
-1. Describe its operation (CAN bus messages, electrical switches).
+1. Describe its operation (electrical switches).
 1. Devise absolutely certain method of diagnosis.

 This document is a work in progress, check back for updates...